 If a finance career just isn't in the cards for you, Noble Desktop has a variety of financial modeling-related classes suitable for personal projects.
 For instance, the Excel Bootcamp can teach you how to use one of the world’s most popular office software tools to perform numerical analysis and data visualization (including financial modeling).
 As a beginner-friendly class, its only prerequisite is basic computer knowledge, making it accessible to almost anyone.

-Want to expand your existing Excel knowledge into a broader understanding of financial modeling in general?
-Noble Desktop’s Financial Modeling Bootcamp pairs advanced Excel skills with practices from corporate finance to help you create more complex financial models.
+Want to expand your existing Excel knowledge into a broader understanding of financial modeling?
+Noble Desktop's Financial Modeling Bootcamp pairs advanced Excel skills with practices from corporate finance to help you create more complex financial models.
 In addition to teaching you how to create DCF and three-statement models, the activities in this course will familiarize you with applications for major finance concepts such as accrual versus cash accounting, enterprise value, leveraged buyouts, and market capitalization.